KANSAS - Sauer Castle

 In 1999, the Wyandotte County Unified Board of Commissioners created a redevelopment district for 41 acres, including Sauer Castle, over the present owner's objections.

 Another legend I heard is that there are buried treasures on the property.
 Some think that this comes from the small stone house built over the vast wine cellar on the house's south side.
 The Sauer family stored food and goods there for many years, and it is still intact and in perfect condition.
 However, in my research, I did find the source of this rumor.
 After Sauer's death, while a fence was being built at the edge of the grounds.
-A spade struck a brick and led to the discovery of a brick base about two feet underground with a flat stone at each corner.
+A spade struck a brick, leading to a brick base about two feet underground with a flat stone at each corner.
 On each of the four flat stones, arrows had been chiseled, pointing in the same general direction.
-People believed these arrows meant that they might find a hidden treasure if the searchers could discover the point where the arrows' lines converged.
+People believed these arrows meant finding a hidden treasure if the searchers discovered the point where the arrows' lines converged.
 No treasure was ever found.

 One legend I heard is that there are radium springs on the property.
 This one probably came from the large springs on the south side of the property.
 However, these are just natural springs.
 Radium springs are hot odorless mineral water that has long been known for its soothing and healing powers for aches and pains.
 If such springs were on the property, I'm sure someone would have put them to use by now.